twbs/rfs/README.md

 .title {
   font-size: rfs(4rem);

-  // Or use it with any other property, eg
+  // Or use it with any other property, for example
   // padding: rfs(4rem);

   // It's also possible to pass multiple values